Who to talk to and what to say to motivate climate action at work.

 Sometimes the barrier to change goes beyond habits.
 Actions may be core to someone’s identity.
 Change then feels like a threat to who they are.

 Our identity is shaped by what we have been doing all of our lives.
 It’s not easy to just switch gears.
-I come from a region in Germany where mines drove the economy.
+I come from a region in Germany where coal mines drove the economy.
 You saw the mine shafts every day, and it’s a lifestyle.
 Just because mining jobs are not particularly pleasant and safe, doesn’t mean that people don’t think about themselves as miners.
 You have to respect that.
 Just because the economy and our awareness of ecology have changed, that doesn’t invalidate people’s perceptions of who they are.

 You won’t change a person from a miner to a renewable energy worker in a weekend, or even in a couple of years.
 Often, these changes of identity take a generation.
 The younger generation gets trained for different types of jobs.
 With climate action, we don’t have that time to wait.
 But maybe we will have to wait that long.